Performing peer reviews provides you with a great way to give back to the profession.

 - Have provided the administering entity with information that accurately reflects the qualification of the reviewer including recent industry experience, which is updated on a timely basis.

-In addition to the peer review-specific training and in order to meet the requirement to possess current knowledge of professional standards applicable to the kind of practice to be reviewed, including quality control and peer review standards, peer reviewers should:
+In order to meet the requirement to possess current knowledge of professional standards applicable to the kind of practice to be reviewed, including quality control and peer review standards, peer reviewers should:

 - Obtain at least 40% of the AICPA required CPE in subjects relating to accounting, auditing, and quality control.
 Peer reviewers should obtain at least 8 hours in any 1 year and 48 hours every 3 years.